nickk2002/Space-Invaders-Assembly/docs/tasks.md

 - [X] Make 2 waves

 ## Boss
-- [ ] Show boss HP
+- [ ] *Optional* Show boss HP
-- [ ] Move the boss random so that is does not get out of the window
+- [x] Move the boss random so that is does not get out of the window
 - [x] Add more HP
 - [x] Add multiple projectiles
-- [ ] Music for boss fight
+- [x] Music for boss fight
 - [x] Defeating the boss should make the player win the game
 - [x] ASCII art *big fat bus*

 ## Sound
-- [ ] Modify timer code, to allow higher sample rate for music
+- [x] Modify timer code, to allow higher sample rate for music
 - [X] Simple method to play list of frequencies

 ## Menu